crldp1025/rn-simple-calculator/README.md

 npx react-native start
 ```

->**Note**: After running `npx react-native start` in terminal, there will be a option there if you want to run it on Android or IOS device.
+>**Note**: After running `npx react-native start` in terminal, there will be an option there if you want to run it on Android or IOS device.

 # Learn More